-3.9.1.
-An FMIA securities settlement facility typically needs to conduct money settlements with or between its participants for a variety of purposes, such as the settlement of individual payment obligations, and funding and defunding activities, and the collection and distribution of margin payments.
-To conduct such money settlements, an FMIa securities settlement facility can use central bank money or a combination of the two.
-Central bank money is a liability of a central bank, in this case in the form of deposits held at the central bank, which can be used for settlement purposes.
+A securities settlement facility typically needs to conduct money settlements with or between its participants for a variety of purposes, such as the settlement of individual payment obligations, and funding and defunding activities.
+To conduct such money settlements, a securities settlement facility can use central bank money, commercial bank money or a combination of the two.
 Where individual payment obligations are settled in commercial bank money, exposures are typically created between commercial banks, which are ultimately settled in central bank money.
 A securities settlement facility may not specify how participants fund their obligations.
 However, the securities settlement facility, its participants, any commercial settlement banks and any commercial bank money settlement agents should take into account the risks associated with alternative money settlement arrangements.

-Settlement in central bank money typically involves the discharge of settlement obligations on the books of central bank of issue assuming the role of money settlement agent, with ultimate money settlement occurring across accounts held by participants or their commercial settlement banks with the central bank of issue.
-Commercial bank money is a liability of a commercial bank, in the form of deposits held at the commercial bank, which can be used for settlement purposes.
+Settlement in central bank money typically involves the central bank of issue assuming the role of money settlement agent, with ultimate money settlement occurring across accounts held by participants or their commercial settlement banks with the central bank.
 Typically, this sort of arrangement for the settlement of individual transactions minimises the accrual of exposures between commercial settlement banks.

-Settlement in commercial bank money typically occurs on the books of a commercial bank. money settlement agent.
-In this model, an FMla securities settlement facility typically establishes an account with one or more commercial settlement banksbank(s) and requires each of its participants to establish an account with one of them.
-In some cases, the FMlsecurities settlement facility itself can serve as the money settlement bank.agent, in which case money settlements are then effected through accounts on the books of the FMl, which may need to be funded and defunded.
-An FMlsecurities settlement facility.
-A securities settlement facility may also use a combination of central bank and commercial bank monies to conduct settlements, for example, by using central bank money for funding and defunding activities and using accounts at commercial bank money for thebanks, prior to settlement of individual payment obligations in commercial bank money across those accounts.
+Settlement in commercial bank money typically occurs on the books of a commercial bank money settlement agent.
+In this model, a securities settlement facility typically establishes an account with one or more commercial bank(s) and requires each of its participants to establish an account with one of them.
+In some cases, the securities settlement facility itself can serve as the money settlement agent, in which case money settlements are effected through accounts on the books of the securities settlement facility.
+A securities settlement facility may also use a combination of central bank and commercial bank monies to conduct settlements, for example, by using central bank money for funding accounts at commercial banks, prior to settlement of individual payment obligations in commercial bank money across those accounts.

-3.9.2.
-An FMIA securities settlement facility and its participants may face credit and liquidity risks from commercial bank money settlements.
-Credit risk may arise when a settlement bank has the potential to default on its obligations (for example, if the settlement bank becomes insolvent).
-When an FMI settles on its own books, participants face credit risk from the FMI itself use commercial settlement banks to effect money settlements, or when the securities settlement facility uses a commercial bank money settlement agent.
-Liquidity risk may arise in money settlements if, after a payment obligation has been settled, participants or the FMIsecurities settlement facility itself are unable to transfer readily their assets at the commercial settlement bank, or money settlement agent, into other liquid assets, such as claims on a central bank.
+A securities settlement facility and its participants may face credit and liquidity risks from commercial bank money settlements.
+Credit risk may arise when participants use commercial settlement banks to effect money settlements, or when the securities settlement facility uses a commercial bank money settlement agent.
+Liquidity risk may arise in money settlements if, after a payment obligation has been settled, participants or the securities settlement facility itself are unable to transfer readily their assets at the commercial settlement bank, or money settlement agent, into other liquid assets, such as claims on a central bank.